William H. Murray: National Guard use

 Due to the severity of the depression, Murray relied on the Oklahoma National Guard to enforce the state's laws through the use of martial law.
 Murray did this in spite of impeachment threats from the Oklahoma Senate.
-During his tenure as governor, Murray called out the Guard and charged them with duties ranging from policing ticket sales at University of Oklahoma football games to patrolling the oil fields.
-He also used the national guard to enforce segregation and prevent Black families from moving into predominantly white neighborhoods.
+During his tenure as governor, Murray called out the guard and charged them with duties ranging from policing ticket sales at University of Oklahoma football games to patrolling the oil fields.
+He also used the national guard to enforce segregation and prevent black families from moving into predominantly white neighborhoods.

-Murray also used the Guard during the "Toll Bridge War" between Oklahoma and Texas.
-A joint project to build a free bridge across the Red River on U.S. Highway 75 between Durant, Oklahoma and Denison, Texas turned into a major dispute when the Governor of Texas blocked traffic from entering his state on the new bridge.
+Murray also used the guard during the "Toll Bridge War" between Oklahoma and Texas.
+A joint project to build a free bridge across the Red River on U.S. Highway 75 between Durant, Oklahoma, and Denison, Texas, turned into a major dispute when the governor of Texas blocked traffic from entering his state on the new bridge.
 The Red River Bridge Company of Texas owned the original toll bridge and had a dispute over its purchase deal.
-Murray sent the Guard to reopen the bridge in July 1931.
+Murray sent the guard to reopen the bridge in July 1931.
 Texas had to retreat when lawyers determined that Oklahoma had jurisdiction over both banks of the river.

-Murray used the Guard to reduce oil production in the hopes of raising prices.
+Murray used the guard to reduce oil production in the hopes of raising prices.
 Because of the vast quantity of newly opened wells in Texas and Oklahoma, oil prices had sunk below the costs of production.
-Murray and three other governors met in Fort Worth, Texas to demand lower production.
-When the Oklahoma producers did not comply, on August 4, 1931, Murray called out the Guard, declared martial law, and ordered that some 3,000 oil wells be shut down.
+Murray and three other governors met in Fort Worth, Texas, to demand lower production.
+When the Oklahoma producers did not comply, on August 4, 1931, Murray called out the guard, declared martial law, and ordered that some 3,000 oil wells be shut down.

 By the end of his administration in 1935, Murray had used the National Guard on 47 occasions and declared martial law more than 30 times.
-As the state constitution prevented governors from succeeding themselves in office, Murray could not run for reelection and left office on January 15, 1935.
+As the state constitution prevented governors from succeeding themselves in office, Murray could not run for re-election and left office on January 15, 1935.